Sweet + Simple Porridge

 2-3 strands of saffron

-Nut butter (like almond or peanut)
+Nut butter (like almond or pistachio)

 coconut flakes

-Drizzle of honey or maple syrup
+Drizzle of honey (has a heating effect) or maple syrup (has a cooling effect)

 Method

-In a small pot, melt ghee over medium heat.
+1. In a small pot, melt ghee over medium heat.

-Add spices and sauté gently until aromatic (around 30 seconds).
+2. Add spices and sauté gently until aromatic (around 30 seconds).

-Stir in the oats and quinoa flakes, coating them in the spiced ghee.
+3. Stir in the oats and quinoa flakes, coating them in the spiced ghee.

-Pour in water and bring to a boil.
+4. Pour in water and bring to a boil.

-Reduce heat to low and simmer, stirring often.
+5. Reduce heat to low and simmer, stirring often.

-Continue stirring occasionally until creamy (10–20 minutes total).
+7. Continue stirring occasionally until creamy (10–20 minutes total).

 Dosha Adaptation Guide

-VATA – Ideal!
-Add extra ghee, serve warm, and feel free to use sweet dates and nut butter to make it even more nourishing.
+VATA – Add extra ghee, serve warm, and feel free to use sweet dates and nut butter to make it even more nourishing.

 PITTA – Use rolled oats instead of steel-cut, go light on the nut butter, and add a splash of coconut milk to cool.